redhat-appdev-practice/katacoda-scenarios/schemathesis/step5.md

 1. By default Schemathesis only tests that the response code is less than 500, but there are more options for test cases.
-   Run `schemthesis run --help`{{execute}} to see more testing options, specifically the `--checks` option.
+   Run `schemthesis run --help`{{execute T2}} to see more testing options, specifically the `--checks` option.
-2. Rerun the tests using all available checks: `schemathesis run todo.yaml --checks all --base-url http://localhost:8080`{{execute}}
+2. Rerun the tests using all available checks: `schemathesis run todo.yaml --checks all --base-url http://localhost:8080`{{execute T2}}
 3. Update the TodosApiController methods to conform to the OAS:
    ```java